Fashion and Beauty 23rd April 2024 by Adele Miner

 First of all, what is dry brushing you might ask?

 Well, simply put, it’s the act of taking a brush, and instead of using it on somewhere you would traditionally associate it with like your hair or teeth, you brush your skin.
-Beginning from your feet and working all the way up to your neck in both long stroke and clockwise motions, it’s recommended that you do this 2-3 times a week for best results.
+Beginning from your feet and working all the way up to your neck with long stroke and clockwise motions, it’s recommended that you do this 2-3 times a week for best results.
 The stiff bristles against the skin claim to exfoliate it to within an inch of its life, and coming from someone who generally ignores their legs in the shower (sorry, I am that person who thinks suds that make their way down onto my legs from my torso counts as washing them) I thought it was high time I gave the skin that’s not on my face a little attention.

 But aside from a light exfoliation, dry brushing your body on a regular basis also promises to improve poor digestion, the appearance of cellulite, eliminate toxins and stimulate the lymphatic system.
 Yeah, nonsense I thought.
 Well, that was until I tried it.